cabal-club/cable-core.js/INDEXES.md

 required to fulfill the entire life cycle.
 That is:

 Let's say we make a channel time range request.
-The intent of that is to eventually receive cablegrams of types `post/text` and `post/delete`.
+The intent of that is to eventually receive posts of types `post/text` and `post/delete`.
 To achieve this, the channel time range request is sent.
 The reply that comes back is a hash response (list of hashes).
-To get the actual cablegrams containing posts (and not a list of hashes), we send out a new request, this time a post request.
+To get the actual messages containing posts (and not a list of post hashes), we send out a new request, this time a post request.
 Back comes a post response, containing some or all of the requested hashes.
 That is, we have two roundtrips: